 Click Read More below for the list.

-Santa Barbara’s State Street Blues.
-It’s the first time in history a city has spent $150 million to ensure its “Main Street” is no longer a street.
+The Santa Barbara’s State Street Blues.
+It’s the first time in history a city might spend up to $150 million to ensure its “Main Street” is no longer a street.

 If you’ve been following the “Create State” Committee’s latest greatest hits, you know the draft Master Plan has finally dropped.
 It’s a 300-page opus that cost us a million dollars in “consultant” fees—basically our very own Magical Mystery Tour through the pockets of Santa Barbara taxpayers.